-Dr Gaity Ahmad is a Consultant Gynecologist and Obstetrician with special interest in pelvic pain and endometriosis.
+Miss Gaity Ahmad is a Consultant Gynaecologist and Obstetrician with over 20 years experience, with special interest in pelvic pain and endometriosis.
 She also has extensive experience in general gynaecology and specialist training in minimal access surgery.

 She was successfully appointed as member of RCOG in 2002, and completed obstetrics and gynaecology specialist training in North West Deanery in 2008.